jendives2000/PCC_exercices_8_12_to_8_14/README.md

 After I compared my code to the solutions:
 - **exercise 8-12**:
-  The **solution code is more mature**, if you remove my incremented order number function part.
-Because then it is actually just a printing-arguments function, which respects the instructions of the exercise.
+  The **solution code is more mature**.
+Because my function is actually just a printing-arguments function, which still respects the instructions of the exercise.
   The **`for loop` used in the solutions and the use of the prints are also better**, the output looks better.
 So I'll definitely reuse these tricks.

   GRADE: I'd say pass but without style.